thegricean/corpus_implicatures/some/experiments/analysis/data/README.md

 ##ISSUES:
 each experiment should have 25 unique turkers

-experiment 15 --> 24 unique turkers
+- experiment 15 --> 24 unique turkers
-experiment 17 --> 24 unique turkers
+- experiment 17 --> 24 unique turkers
-experiment 27 --> 41 unique turkers???
+- experiment 27 --> 41 unique turkers???
-experiment 28 --> 23 unique turkers
+- experiment 28 --> 23 unique turkers

-TOTAL
+**TOTAL**
-725 participants (29 experiments x 25 participants)
+We should have 725 participants (29 experiments x 25 participants)
 We have 737 participants (x unique)